JWeel/CasualCombat/PROCESS.md

 * ^ if titlepage has a new character or someone not deleted from leaderboard, they remain on titlepage
 * Add better health/magic display for shoppage and titlepage
 * Implement buying items, equipment and spells
-* Improve insufficient magic view for spell list in combat
+* Improve insufficient magic view for spell list in combat (textview from day 11 for spell list view removed)
 * Fix moving equippable items in parcel and shared preference storage
 * Add check if name already exists when creating/renaming character
 * Fixed nasty bug with loading player that has equipped item (required temp storage and two methods)
 * Design problem: keeping stack small

 Day 13:
+* Add functionality to shop if already own sold equipment or know sold spell
+* Hopefully fixed stack now (design choice: redirect to play via shop, always finish play. never more than 3 total activities on stack (4 with info))
+* Fix correctly sending character back to shop from play
+* fix already own gear check if don't own gear

 Day 14: